 Have patience, Violet told herself.
-In a few minutes, everything will be better.
+In a few minutes, they’ll be gone, and everything will be better.

 In a few minutes, everything grew worse.

 At the end of the lecture, Violet maneuvered her way through the crowd, gently nudging other people aside.
-The crowds grew larger and more unruly at every passing lecture.
+The crowds grew larger and more unruly at every passing event.
 The first few months of Sebastian’s career, he had been a curiosity—a man who wrote about inherited traits and occasionally defended Charles Darwin.
-There had been a few half-hearted complaints, but nothing extravagant.
+There had been a few half-hearted complaints from bystanders, but nothing extravagant.

-Then he’d published that paper on the peppered moth, purporting to demonstrate the theory of evolution in action.
+Then he’d published that paper on the peppered moth, purporting to demonstrate Darwin’s theory of evolution in action.

 Violet sighed.
 He was respected by half the world and utterly despised by the rest.
-With every passing year, the ugly murmurs grew.
+With every passing year, the ugly murmurs at his lectures grew.
 They buzzed angrily around her now, as if she’d landed in a wasps’ nest of ignorance.

 She found her way to the front.
-Oliver Marshall, the friend who had accompanied her, had made his way up already.
+Oliver Marshall, the friend who had sat beside her earlier, had made his way up already.
 Sebastian was surrounded.

 Sebastian had always been surrounded by large groups, ever since he’d become an adult.

 Violet sometimes wondered if people thought of her that way—as a female who had been trying to attract Sebastian’s attention for years.
-As if she were waiting for his eyes to fall on her, waiting for him to see her and only her.
+As if she, too, waited for his eyes to fall on her, waiting for him to see her and only her.
 Her sister teased her on that score often enough.

 If matters had been otherwise, perhaps she might have been.
 But she was what she was, and there was no point crying over milk that had long since gone rancid.
 Instead, she pushed her way into his inner circle.

 He didn’t look well.
 His cheeks were flushed; his eyes, usually dark and sparkling with humor, had gone flat.
-The expressive tilt of his mouth had pinched together.
+The expressive tilt of his mouth had flattened to grave seriousness.
 He looked like he had a fever.